aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 - Fully automatic dependency generation.

-- Parallelization using with make's `-j` command-line option.
+- Parallelization using with make's `-j` or `-l` command-line options.

 - Using modules, submodules, and includes with arbitrary dependencies among them, even across different subdirectories in the project